martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 for origins which it is not prepared to service on the current connection.

+If the `COMPLETE` bit is not set, the `Exported Authenticator` field is incomplete.
+The next `CERTIFICATE` frame with the same Cert-ID will contain more data.
+Once a frame with the `COMPLETE` bit set is received, the recipient forms an Exported Authenticator value by concatenating the `Exported Authenticator` fields from all frames in the order that they were received.
+Endpoints SHOULD avoid sending interleaved `CERTIFICATE` frames with different Cert-ID values.

+Certificates are potentially large, and the `CERTIFICATE` frame is not flow controlled.
+The settings `SETTINGS_MAX_CERTIFICATE_SIZE` and `SETTINGS_MAX_CERTIFICATE_COUNT` are used to govern the size of overall size and number of certificates.
+If the size of concatenated `Exported Authenticator` fields exceeds the advertised value of the `SETTINGS_MAX_CERTIFICATE_SIZE`, the endpoint MUST generate a connection error of type `CERTIFICATE_TOO_LARGE` (see
+{{errors}}).
+If a `CERTIFICATE` frame includes a Cert-ID that exceeds the limit the endpoint advertised in the `SETTINGS_MAX_CERTIFICATE_COUNT` setting, it MUST generate a connection error of type `CERTIFICATE_INVALID_ID`.

-Upon receiving a CERTIFICATE frame, the receiver may validate the Exported Authenticator value by using the exported authenticator API.
+Upon receiving a complete sequence of `CERTIFICATE` frames, the receiver can validate the Exported Authenticator value by using the exported authenticator API.
 This returns either an error indicating that the message was invalid, or the certificate chain and extensions used to create the message.

-It is possible that a large certificate chain might be too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).
-Senders unable to transfer a requested certificate due to the recipient's `SETTINGS_MAX_FRAME_SIZE` value SHOULD terminate affected streams with `CERTIFICATE_TOO_LARGE`.

 The `CERTIFICATE` frame MUST be sent on stream zero.
 A `CERTIFICATE` frame received on any other stream MUST be rejected with a stream error of type